openorch/openorch/docs-source/docs/built-in-services/model-svc.md

 The model service can start, stop AI models across multiple runtimes (eg. Docker) and maintains a database of available models on the platform.

-> This page is a high level overview of the `Model Svc`.
-For more details, please see the [Model Svc API documentation](/docs/openorch/start-default-model).
+> This page provides a high-level overview of `Model Svc`.
+For detailed information, refer to the [Model Svc API documentation](/docs/openorch/start-default-model).

 ## Responsibilities